 The News Service of Florida

-Beginning July 1, recipients who test positive for drugs would be denied benefits for a year.
-A second failed test would result in a three-year ban.
-Recipients who complete a drug rehab program can re-apply in six months.
+Recipients who test positive for drugs would be ineligible for TANF payments for a year.
+A second failed test would result in a three-year suspension of benefits.

 Recipients who complete drug treatment could receive assistance after a six-month period.
 Children would be allowed to continue receiving benefits, with assistance checks being sent to guardians who likewise test negative.